Last update : 2024-07-03

 Graph view, I gotta say I don't really use it.

-It's quite versatile, all my marckdown file are stored locally and backed up regularly.
+It's quite versatile, all my markdown file are stored locally and backed up regularly.

 NoteBook